-Since the most interesting history are the stories passed from one person to another, we want to try and record some of them before these little slices of history are lost forever.
+Since the most interesting history are the stories told by one person to another, we want to try and record some of them before these little slices of history are lost forever.

 If you have a tale, reminiscence or other thoughts to tell of Fort Dunvegan, about the places you knew when young, we would like to include them here.

 If you're interested, we have some Guidelines about the stories that we would like to place here - please see our Story Guidelines.

 Established in 1805 for the North West Company by Archibald Norman McLeod,